DAILY DISCIPLINE #82

 Song of Solomon 4:16A / 2 Corinthians 2:14

-Day 15- Then she invites the Lord Jesus (her Beloved) to take her life for Himself so completely that it is no longer her life (my garden) but HIS life (His garden).
+Day 15- Then she invites her Beloved (the Lord Jesus for us) to take her life for himself so completely that it is no longer her life (my garden) but HIS life (His garden).
 Her one desire now is that He be satisfied.

 Song of Solomon 4:16B / Galatians 2:20 / I John 3:24

-Day 16- Is your life your own or does it belong to the Saviour?
+Day 16- Is your life your own or does it belong to the Savior?

 Romans 14:8 / I Corinthians 3:16 / I Corinthians 6:19-20